Yagbonwura Tumtunba Boresa II: Career

+In 1974 he was transferred to Savelugu Local Council as the clerk of council to set up that Administration.

+He lived and worked in the Savelugu-Nantong Council over fifteen years until 1979 when he was finally transferred back to Tamale Municipal Assembly where he worked until his retirement in the year 1993.

 As Yagbonwura

 Sulemana before his enskinement as Yagbonwura, he was the Paramount Chief of the Kusawgu Traditional Area of Gonja under the skin name Kusawguwura Sulemana Jakpa.
-Since Kusawgu was among one of the five gates to the Yagbon seat of the kingdom he rose from being a paramount chief to be the Overlord.
-He was ekinned as Yagbonwura at Damongo in March 2010.
+Since Kusawgu was one of the five gates to the Yagbon seat of the kingdom he rose from being a paramount chief to be the Overlord.
+He was enskinned as Yagbonwura at Damongo in March 2010.